atsvetkov/tsvetkov.io/content/post/sdd-workshop-identityserver.md

 +++

-A couple of weeks ago I finally got to learn [IdentityServer](https://identityserver.io/) from his creator, [Dominick Baier](https://leastprivilege.com/).
+A couple of weeks ago I finally got to learn [IdentityServer](https://identityserver.io/) from its creator, [Dominick Baier](https://leastprivilege.com/).
 A three-day workshop in London, as part of [SDD Deep Dive](https://sddconf.com/deep_dive_2017_workshops/), was indeed a *deep* dive into identity and access control in ASP.NET Core applications.
 It was a nice mix of presentations, live-coding, hands-on labs, and lots of cautionary tales based on Dominick's experience.
 Looking at the [current training schedule](https://identityserver.io/training/index.html), this 3-day version was a really unique chance to learn a lot and without a rush.

 ### Day 1